ajay291491/LearnLLM/README.md

 ### Fine Tuning
 We can tune an existing LLM model to fine tune to further for a specific purpose, For example training a model with medical language.

+## Use cases for LLM
+It can be used mainly for few of the below purposes.

+- Content Generation
+- Chatbots and Virtual Assistants
+- Language Translation
+- Text Summarization
+- Q & A